a5221985/tutorials/Architecture/microservices/good_engineering_practices.md

 11. Software Fitness Theory
 	1. Software is a means to an end (goal)
 	2. Fitness is observed by measured proximity to the end (goal)
+12. Feedback
+	1. Code review - simulation of what happens if someone has to revisit the code three months or three years down the line